 • Intrusive/unwanted sexual thoughts that cause distress

-• Supersitions, e.g. lucky numbers
+• Superstitions, e.g. lucky numbers

 The obsessions/compulsions are time-consuming (take up more than one hour per day), disrupt your everyday life and cause distress.